Dev.D: Dev

 Dev, tormented by Paro's wedding, has been seeking refuge in alcohol and drugs.
+He meets a pimp named Chunni, who after a drinking relay, leads him to Chanda.
 He finds some solace with Chanda but is unable to forget Paro.
-While in a drug fueled haze, he calls Paro's husband in the middle of the night, Paro visits him at the cheap lodge where he is staying.
-She shows her love by taking care of him but spurns his attempts at physical intimacy.
-The meeting ends on a bitter note, and Paro returns to her married life.
-Dev resolves to go back to Chanda, but confronted by the reality of her profession, he abandons her, too.
-He resumes his destructive lifestyle of alcohol, drugs, and reckless behaviour.
+While in a drug-fueled haze, he calls Paro's husband in the middle of the night.
+Paro visits him at the cheap lodge where he is staying, where she shows her love by taking care of Dev but spurns his attempts at physical intimacy.
+Their reunion ultimately ends on a bitter note and Paro returns to her married life.
+Dev resolves to go back to Chanda and they fall in love, but confronted by the reality of her profession, he abandons her too.
+He resumes his destructive lifestyle of alcohol, drugs, and reckless behaviour, culminating in killing seven people in a drunk driving incident.
+His father dies from shock at the news.
 Months later, after his life has completely fallen apart and hit an all-time low, Dev attempts to pick up the pieces.
-He seeks Chanda once again and, with her help, sets out to start life afresh.
+He seeks Chanda once again and, with her help, sets out to start life afresh and better himself.